Enteee/duckpond.ch/_drafts/tofu-for-containers.md

 ## [enteee/tls-tofu] Container Image

-Based on the `tls-tofu.sh`-idea, I did create the [tls-tofu github project](https://github.com/Enteee/tls-tofu) and published [enteee/tls-tofu] containers.
+Based on the `tls-tofu.sh`-idea, I did create the [tls-tofu GitHub project](https://github.com/Enteee/tls-tofu) and published [enteee/tls-tofu] containers.
 Building your own tls-tofu enabled container image is as simple as:

 ```sh